 Enter Slide Master View to create your own PowerPoint custom layout.
 Click on the View tab on PowerPoint's ribbon and choose Slide Master from the Master Views section on the ribbon.

 Slide Master View is a feature to edit your slide templates.
 You can edit or insert new layouts with this view.
 The screenshot below shows one of the slide layouts that's built into the theme.
 Notice that it includes placeholder boxes where you can add your own content.

 When you work in Slide Master view, you aren't working with the presentation file—you're adding layouts to the presentation theme itself.

 2. Insert a Slide Layout

 Now that we've entered Slide Master view, we can add and edit slide layouts.
 Create your own PowerPoint slide layout if your theme lacks the structure you need.

 To add a new slide layout, find the Insert Layout button on the ribbon and click on it.
-On the left side, PowerPoint will add a new thumbnail that represents a new slide layout.
+On the left side, PowerPoint will add a new thumbnail that represents a new PowerPoint layout.

 3. Add Placeholders for Your Slide

 To add those boxes, click on Insert Placeholder on the ribbon while in Slide Master view.
-Choose from one of the options to add a box
+Choose from one of the options to add a box.

-A layout is just a set of placeholders that you can re-use, so don't add specific content like the slide title or bullet points to this view.
+A PowerPoint layout is just a set of placeholders that you can re-use, so don't add specific content like the slide title or bullet points to this view.
 The goal is to create re-usable slide designs that are flexible.
 In the screenshot below, I've added a couple of placeholders ("Content" and a "Picture" placeholder) to the layout.